I recently wrote about the difference between Social Security disability insurance (SSDI) and Supplemental Security Income (SSI).

-The only way to get both SSDI and SSI is for your SSDI benefits to be less than the Federal Benefit Rate (FBR).
+So, the only way to get both SSDI and SSI is for your SSDI benefits to be less than the Federal Benefit Rate (FBR).

 If that happens, and you qualify financially for SSI, you can also get Supplemental Security Income to pay up to the Federal Benefit rate.

 I realize this may sound like a bunch of legalistic gobbledygook.
 So, here is a quick example: